Brian-ED/c-header-to-bqn-ffi/README.md

 - Work on simplifying parse.bqn.
 It can be improved a ton.
 - Work on removing some constraints.
 - Work on inProgress/oneTimeUse.bqn, for users who may not know bqn and want to just make an ffi file right away.
+- Make parse.bqn's JsonToFFI just take in the data representation given by ParseHeader.
+This removes the json.bqn dependency.

 # Credits
 - raylib's [raylib_parser.c](https://github.com/raysan5/raylib/blob/710e811b2768e573b3c1a9eb4883f7a552d3d101/parser/raylib_parser.c) was translated to bqn then modified.
 Without this, this project wouldn't exist.
 Big thanks to raylib!